 However, the sea buckthorn berry , a type of hard bush, is the world's richest known source of omega 7.
 Sea buckthorn oil (fruit oil & seed oil) is derived from this plant and also includes Omega 3, and 9 fatty acids.

-The condition of the skin is also improved and many people notice improvements of dry eye symptoms, dry mouth, dry skin and even femininie dryness.
+The condition of the skin is improved and many people also notice improvements of dry eye symptoms, dry mouth, dry skin and even feminine dryness.